How To Be More Likable

 Likable people are usually in a happy mood.
 They see the positives in things.
 They don't complain that often, and even when they talk about their problems they have the ability to not let their energy get too negative.
 They can vent about the annoying day they had at work, but have it come across as a semi-comedic rant.
 To other people a happy emotional state just feels good to be around, and is somewhat contagious.

 Again, you don't need to go too far or hold yourself to an impossible standard.
-You don't have to be excessively chipper, or never express a negative feeling or opinion.
+You don't have to be excessively chipper, or never express a gloomy feeling or opinion.
 Just try to maintain a good ratio of positivity to negativity in your conversations.
 These two articles cover some mild self-help ways to possibly become more positive overall:

 What if you've got a lot on your plate, and it's not easy to be even a little cheerful at the moment?
 As I said, you can still seem likable even if you don't check every box on this list.
-Next, people will understand if you're going through a rough time and have reason to be down.
+Next, people will understand if you're going through a rough time and have a reason to be down.
 Also, even if your mood isn't the greatest, there are still little decisions you can make about how you express yourself.
 You don't have to totally hide all your unhappy feelings, but you can use standard good judgment (e.g., not unloading your problems on people you've just met and saving that for your support system, not taking a grouchy mood out on your friends).

 Bring something to the table in your interactions